Gabriele Gottwald

-Gabriele Gottwald (born 8 July 1955) is a German politician ("Die Linke" ("The Left")), and currently (2019) a member of the Berlin state parliament (Abgeordnetenhaus).
+Gabriele "Gaby" Gottwald (born 8 July 1955) is a German politician (The Left), and currently (2019) a member of the Berlin state parliament (Abgeordnetenhaus).
 Before reunification she served between 1983 and 1985 as a member of the West German Bundestag (national parliament), at that time representing the Green Party.
 The 1983 election was the first at which Green Party members were elected to the Bundestag.
 On her first day at the Bundestag she arrived on her bicycle and caused the janitor consternation by insisting on bringing it through the security gate because she was concerned that if she left it outside it might be stolen.

 Biography

 Gabriele Gottwald was born in Wettringen (Steinfurt), a small country town near the Dutch border north of Münster.
 She completed her schooling in 1974 and went on to study Social Sciences and Germanistics.
-In 1984 she also received her teaching diploma.
+In 1984, she also received her teaching diploma.
 By this time she had already been working for a year on education projects for the IG Metall trades union and in the German Trade Union Confederation.
 She was also becoming involved in the "so-called" Central America Solidarity movement.